rubenerd/rubenerd.com/content/post/2017/apple-september-2017-kit.markdown

 I'm creeped out by FaceID, I tend to either unlock my phones flat on tables, or reaching for the TouchID in my pocket, so I'd probably just disable it.
 It feels like a needed-feature to replace the home button, now the screen covers the whole unit.

 Except, it doesn't.
 The top screen protrusion for the camera and speaker is asymmetric and ungainly, surprising for Apple.
-It also persists during video playback, which is a recipe for serious constipation for OCD sufferers, or those of us who play one on TV.
+It also persists during video playback, which is a recipe for serious consternation for OCD sufferers, or those of us who play one on TV.
 Having a permanent black bar flush with that for the indicators would have looked much better.

 I'll reserve final judgement till I get to play with one, but if I were on an iPhone 6 or Android unit today, I'd be snapping up an iPhone 8 without question.